Donwulff/bio-tools/mapping/README.md

 ### uBAM Cons:
 * Many quality control and adapter-trimming tools require FASTQ
 * Picard tools isn't multithreaded, so sorting is very slow
-* MarkDuplicates in queryname order can't be split by chromosome order
+* MarkDuplicates in queryname order can't be parallel-split by chromosome order
 * Does not seem to store Illumina Casava 1.8 flags, this should be easy fix

 ### Original motivation - new queryname order MarkDuplicates workflow for full duplicate identification